johndifini/google-to-chatgpt/README.md

 # Google to ChatGPT Chrome Extension

 This Chrome extension intercepts Google search queries and sends them to the ChatGPT API, displaying the results in a new tab.
 It combines the power of Google Autocomplete with the intelligence of ChatGPT.
+It handles Google searches from Chrome's address bar or from Google's search page.

 ## Features